diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 * Also, it defines the export to MySQL.

-Hence, Schedoscope knows how to compute `ShopProfiles` from  `Shops`, `Restaurants`, and `Trainstations`.
+Hence, Schedoscope was able to compute `ShopProfiles` from  `Shops`, `Restaurants`, and `Trainstations`.

-What's more, only because this explicit definition of data structure, dependencies, and logic, Schedoscope is able to identify when changes to structure and logic happen, and to derive a minimal transformation / materialization plan to accommodate the changes.
+What's essential: only because this explicit definition of data structure, dependencies, and logic, Schedoscope is able to identify when changes to structure and logic happen, and to derive a minimal transformation / materialization plan to accommodate the changes.

 ## Exploring the Test Framework